dapplets/dapplet-docs/docs/create-virtual-adapter.md

 ---
-id: new-virtual-adapter
+id: create-virtual-adapter
-title: 'Create Virtual adapter (interface)'
+title: 'Create virtual adapter (interface)'
 ---

 The point of a virtual adapter is to run one dapplet on many adapters.